 Gay bars in Lyon

-- Le Broc Bar: one of our favourite cafes/bars to hang out.
-It's always full of cute local Lyonnais guys and has a large outdoor terrace.
-During the winter months they make it really cosy by handing out blankets to guests.
-Le Brock is located at 20 rue Lanterne, 69002 and is open everyday from morning till around midnight.
+Le Broc Bar is one of our favourite cafes in Lyon to hang out.
+It's always full of cute local Lyonnais guys, which makes people-watching here a very rewarding experience!
+The large outdoor terrace is the best spot to hang out at whether it's summer or winter – during the cold months, they give out blankets to guests to keep warm.
+Le Brock is located at 20 rue Lanterne.
+It is open every day from early morning until around 1am.

 Gay clubs in Lyon

-- Garçon Sauvage: a huge colourful monthly queer party.
-Imagine lots of drag queens, colourful twinks, beautiful bears and lots of glitter beards, and more, all mixed together.
-It has 2 rooms, one for electro-house music, the other for pop/disco.
+Unique, completely mad and a terrific night out!
+Garçon Sauvage is our favourite gay party in Lyon.
+It's a huge colourful monthly queer event with the most outlandish gender-bending you've ever seen!
+Imagine bearded drag queens, glitter-clad bear boys, boy dolls in high heels, and more.
+It's spread over two rooms – one for electro-house music, the other for pop/disco beats.
 Check out the Events section on their Facebook page for details of the next party.
 Garçon Sauvage usually takes place at “Le Sucre” which is at 50 quai Rambaud, towards the southern end of the Presqu'île near the Confluence.

-- Factory Club: open only on Saturday evenings.
-It has everything you'd expect in a gay club with live DJs, Go-Go dancers, drag queens, sexy topless guys, laser shows and more sexy topless guys (see video below)!
-Factory is located at 73 rue du Bourbonnais, 69009, which is outside of the Presqu'île in the 9th Arrondissement.
-It is open only on Saturdays from 11:30pm till 7am the next morning.
+Factory Club is where the late-night party boys head on Saturday evenings.
+It has everything you want from a good gay club including live DJs, hot exotic dancers, drag queens, handsome topless guys, laser shows and more handsome topless guys everywhere!
+Be sure to spot exotic dancer Magic Mike – let's just say he's very magical…!
+The Factory Club is located at 73 rue du Bourbonnais, which is outside of the Presqu'île in the 9th Arrondissement.
+It is open only on Saturday evenings from 11:30pm until around 7am.

 Gay saunas in Lyon